shanthanu9/Cryptopals-solutions/README.md

 Solutions to cryptopals challenges.
 All code here is written in python 3.6. [src.py](./src.py) contains functions commonly used across all challenges.

+TO run a particular challenge 'x' in set 'y', run

+> $ ./Setx/cy.py

 ## Set 1 : Basics

 1. [Convert hex to base64](./Set1/c1.py)